aha-oretama/github-bugspots/README.md

 * works only on GitHub.
 * is same logic as *bugspots*.
 (However, the implementation method is difference, so result scores are just little difference.)
 * does not require to `git clone` the repositories before predictions.
-* internally works by using GitHub API, especially [Git Data API](https://developer.github.com/v3/git/).
+* internally works by using GitHub API.

 ## Motivation
 `bugspots` is very useful tool for getting the bug prediction.